Chart Color Schemes

 Infrastructure

-Waterways has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Waterways has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact this area.
-Notable projects include Aspendale Gardens Shopping Centre Redevelopment, Dingley Village (former Kingswood Golf Course), Monash Freeway Upgrade Stage 2, and SRL East - Works Package C - Tunnels - Cheltenham To Glen Waverley.
-The following list details those projects likely to be most relevant.
+No factors impact an area's performance more than local infrastructure changes, major projects, and planning initiatives.
+AreaSearch has identified zero projects likely to affect this area.
+Key projects are Aspendale Gardens Shopping Centre Redevelopment, Dingley Village (former Kingswood Golf Course), Monash Freeway Upgrade Stage 2, and SRL East - Works Package C - Tunnels - Cheltenham To Glen Waverley.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.